 At the Board Retreat in February, the Board sets its goals for the budget process.
 Budget and Management Services then works with senior management to finalize the budget assumptions and conducts the budget kickoff meeting.
-The budget kickoff is typically held near the end of February or the beginning of March and sets the pace for the preparation of the budget, providing the current financial status of the County, projected economic growth, and issues that may need to be addressed during future budget work sessions.
+The budget kickoff is typically held near the end of February and sets the pace for the preparation of the budget, providing the current financial status of the County, projected economic growth, and issues that may need to be addressed during future budget work sessions.